Vyral/base-template/_posts/2020-09-15-q-how-can-you-prepare-for-peak-hurricane-season.md

 <center><em>You can never be too prepared for hurricane season; check out these reminders.&nbsp;</em></center>

 &nbsp;

-Hurricane season in the Carolinas is no joke, and over the past few years we’ve had our fair share of serious threats. **Hurricane officially lasts from June through November, but its peak lasts from August through October.&nbsp;**
+Hurricane season in the Carolinas is no joke, and over the past few years we’ve had our fair share of serious threats. **Hurricane season officially lasts from June through November, but its peak lasts from August through October.&nbsp;**

 Our first tip is to review your local area’s evacuation plan; follow your favorite local news channel on Facebook to get live updates on dangerous incoming weather.&nbsp;